psf/psf-tuf-runbook/README.md

 1. **DO** remove the HSM.

-1. **DO** seal the provisioned HSM and folded authentication key password in a tamper-evident bag.
+1. **DO** label a tamper-evident bag with the HSM's signing body ID and 0-prefixed serial number.

-1. **DO** label the bag with the HSM's signing body ID and 0-prefixed serial number.
+1. **DO** seal the provisioned HSM and folded authentication key password in the tamper-evident bag.

 1. **DO** hold the sealed tamper-evident bag up to the camera of the communication computer.